 It’s natural for parents to look for the cause of OCD when they see their child suffering from this disorder.
-Parents often blame themselves, or wonder what they did “wrong” to cause this often heartbreaking problem.
+Parents often blame themselves or wonder what they did “wrong” to cause this often heartbreaking problem.
 Unfortunately, family members, neighbors or friends may reinforce this concern.
 But parenting is not to blame.
-Learn more about what causes OCD

 Who Is Affected By OCD?

 Millions of people around the world have OCD.
-In the U.S., current estimates are that approximately 1 in 40 adults and 1 in 100 children suffer with this potentially debilitating disorder.
-Learn more about who is affected by OCD
+In the U.S., current estimates are that approximately 1 in 40 adults and 1 in 100 children suffer from this potentially debilitating disorder.

 How Is OCD Diagnosed?